RISE Programme. Moving up to Secondary School with confidence (from 2020)

 - Accompanying RISE Parent Toolkit to support families at home.

-After attending the RISE workshop young people should:
+After the RISE programme young people should:

 - Feel more confident about the transition to secondary school.